jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 that phones support, you're golden.

 {% include image.html src="dialup-stackmat/fsk.jpg" alt="<a href='http://ironbark.xtelco.com.au/subjects/DC/lectures/7/fig_2010_07_05.jpg'>FSK</a> encoding of a digital signal" %}

+In the previous picture, the top signal represents the stackmat signal.
+The "mo" part of a modem would take this signal and produce the wavy bottom signal (FSK encoded).
+We then run the FSK encoded signal into a stackmat, which would then recover the original bits by doing frequency analysis in software.

 Eithan did some research, and discovered the
 [DS8500 HART Modem](http://www.maximintegrated.com/en/products/interface/current-loop-products-4-20ma/DS8500.html).